 David Oke Geelong 1982 In my university music major I had my eyes opened to the art form of Jazz music.
 John Coltrane’s Giant Steps, title track of his 1959 album, always made me pull my head in.
 It was a reality check.
 It was wild.

 Chris Phillips Maternity Ward, East Melbourne; April 2003 The midwives are attending to other new mums or about-to-be mums.
 Paul’s putting our stuff in the car to go home.
 I am a bit nervous that it’s now just the two of us.

-Vin Maskell Moggs Creek, Australia, 1983 to 2013 Part 2 of our three-part series about family, a beach house and its record collection: from The Screaming Tribesmen to The Girl From Ipanema.
+Vin Maskell Moggs Creek, Australia; 1983 to 2013 The third and final part of our series about family, a beach house and its record collection.

 For Paul Chai, music and travel are inseparable.
 A photo might trigger a memory, he writes, but the right song will trigger a feeling.